scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 _`MIDI tab`
 ---------------

-Use the MIDI tab to change settings of the MIDI music in the game.
+Use the MIDI tab to change the settings of General MIDI devices.
+This tab will only be available for games that use MIDI.

 ,,,,,,,